Get the Tata Capital App to apply for Loans & manage your account. Download Now

 In the context of the GST regime, the HSN code serves as a basis for determining the tax liability of goods.
 A particular GST tax rate is assigned to each HSN code.
 It helps in the proper identification and classification of products, making it easier for businesses and tax authorities to understand the nature of the goods and apply the correct tax rate.

-Structure of HSN Code
+Structure of HSN Code in India

 The HSN code follows a systematic structure that enables easy identification and classification of goods.
 The code comprises six–eight digits, grouped as follows: